-5.8.
-Development Management and Finance
+5.9.
+Development, Management and Finance

-5.8.1.
+5.9.1.
 Creation of Kham Committee

 Currently, there is no independent committee formed which will manage and developed the river stretch.
 So Creation of Kham committee or similar kind of statutory body in consultation with all the stakeholders is proposed.
-This body should exclusively deal with the matters related to rejuvenation, development, maintenance and management of waterbodies, 'Nehers', and environment in the city and adjoining area.
+This body should exclusively deal with the matters related to rejuvenation, development, maintenance and management of waterbodies, 'Nehers', and environment in the city.